stacks-network/docs/src/pages/stacks-wallet/install.md

 - [Ledger Nano S](https://www.ledger.com/)
 - Ledger Blue

--> Blockstack only supports the hardware wallets listed above.
+-> Stacks Wallet only supports the hardware wallets listed above.
 Other wallets, for example, the Trezor Model T, **are not currently supported**.
 If you have questions about wallet support, please [contact Blockstack support](mailto:support@blockstack.org).

 For information on setting up a hardware wallet, refer to the vendor's documentation.